wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/power-bi/power-bi-embedded-content/includes/other-content-types.md

 -   `question` - Optional.
 The question that your app supplies.
 The `viewMode` property must be set to `QnaMode.ResultOnly`.

 > [!TIP]
 > Encouraging the use of Q&A can help reduce the number of reports and dashboards that you need to develop.
 Also, you can embed a Q&A visual from a Power BI report.
-This approach provides the ability to format the visual, and the app can apply filters to the visual.
+This approach provides the ability to format the visual, and the app can apply filters to it.

 For a complete description of embedding the Q&A experience, see [Embed a standalone Q&A visual](/javascript/api/overview/powerbi/embed-q-and-a/?azure-portal=true).